 Redis—The quick addition or alternative to PostgreSQL

-If PostgreSQL’s slight speed shortcomings are a concern, Redis might be a compelling addition to your database setup.
+If PostgreSQL’s slight speed shortcomings are a concern, Redis is a compelling addition to your database setup.
 You can also use it as an alternative to PostgreSQL.
 This NoSQL database stores data in memory, delivering response times of under one millisecond.
 Ideal for real-time analyses, messaging and administrative tasks, Redis shines in tasks that prioritize low latency over massive data volumes.
+While it can scale both horizontally and vertically, its strength lies in speed rather than data volume.
+As a user-friendly solution offering minimal latency, Redis is widely regarded as one of the world’s most popular key-value stores.

 What are the benefits of Redis?